larsrh/website/topics/crdt/02-contracts.md

 Of course, any set is also a subset of itself.

 We can formally define the subset relationship as follows: _S_ is a subset of _T_ if all elements of _S_ are contained in _T_.
-This is quite possible to write in JavaScript, and for that we'll use the built-in `Set` type of JavaScript.
+This is quite possible to write in JavaScript, and for that, we'll use the built-in `Set` type of JavaScript.
 Unfortunately, it has no `isSubsetOf` method, so we'll just monkey-patch it (yolo):

 ```